Qubic-Core-Services/Proposals/Proposal Ambassador Program S03.md

 ### Community Expansion & Maturity
 Launch and support 4 new regional chapters (Germany, China, Russia,), including onboarding and activation by recruiting local leads, provide chapter starter kits, and activate communities via Zealy quests and Telegram missions.

+Organization of Qubic USA to establish a “low cost” roadmap to maximize visibility, participation in events and partnerships at lower cost.

+Focus on Asian countries in particular China, South Korea, Singapore and Hong Kong with the aim to set up several community programs and begin test phases (like we did with Qubic Germnany and Russia)

+Qubic Nigeria's international expansion to start building a model in Africa

+Signing collaborations with several universities in Turkey to enable students to create their own project with Qubic.

 ### Functional Integration with Core Teams
 Train ambassadors to support the ecosystem and marketing teams with business development, partnership introductions, academic introductions, creatives and social media posting, by creating learning paths, run onboarding workshops, and selecting top ambassadors.